 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where alluaudite typically forms.
+Look in granite pegmatites country, the host setting where alluaudite typically forms.
 If you start seeing triphylite, sicklerite, whitlockite in float, you are in the right ground.
 Field specimens usually show a fibrous, massive, or granular habit, so train your eye for that shape before scanning the outcrop.